Canon SX530 vs Pentax 645Z

 Studio photographers will appreciate that the Pentax 645Z (unlike the SX530) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 645Z is a recent model that features in the current product line-up of Pentax.
-In contrast, the SX530 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX530 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX530 was succeeded by the Canon SX540.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the SX530 and 645Z can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Pentax 645Z Manual.

 So what conclusions can be drawn?
 Is the Canon SX530 better than the Pentax 645Z or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.